billgilbert7000/PCB_SpeccyP_GSP/README.md

 The board has not been tested yet!

 P.S.
-The GSP (General Sound Pico) code will be published soon.
+The GSP [General Sound Pico](https://github.com/billgilbert7000/GeneralSoundPico_SpeccyP)

 ## 🙏 Many thanks to Mikhail Matveev for the basis of the project!!!
 https://github.com/rh1tech/frank